puppetlabs/puppet-docs/source/puppet/5.3/services_commands_windows.markdown

 Note that this shortcut **does not** automatically request UAC elevation; just like with a normal command prompt, you'll need to right-click the icon and choose "Run as administrator."

+## Configuration settings

+Take note of the following when running Puppet commands on Windows:

+* Configuration settings can be viewed or modified from the command line
+* The location of `puppet.conf` depends on whether the process is running as an Administrator or not
+* The `puppet.conf` configuration file supports Windows and *nix line endings, (CR-LF) and (LF), respectively, and does not support Byte Order Mark (BOM).
+The file encoding must either be UTF-8 or the current Windows encoding, for example, Windows-1252 code page.
+* Specifying file owner, group, or mode for file-based settings is not supported on Windows
+* The `puppet.conf` file is allowed to use Windows-CRLF line endings as well as *nix-style LF line endings.
+  * You can get configuration settings by running: `puppet agent --configprint SETTING`
+  * You can set configuration settings by running: `puppet config set SETTING VALUE --section SECTION`
+* Common configuration settings are: `certname`, `server`, and `runinterval`
+* You must restart the Puppet Agent service after making any changes to Puppet’s `runinterval` config file.